Levy Override FAQs

 You talk about the current levy being low compared to what the State of Idaho allows.
 What does that mean?

 Idaho Code sets maximum tax levy limits for taxing districts.
-For fire districts, that maximum amount is twenty-four hundredths percent (.24%) to defray the cost of equipping and maintaining the district operations.
-This means that the State allows us to collect up to $240 for every $100,000.00 of your property’s assessed value.
-Currently, however, we collect just $49.46 for every $100,000.00 of your property’s assessed value, less than 21% of that maximum.
+For fire districts, that maximum amount is twenty-four hundredths’ percent (.24%) to defray the cost of equipping and maintaining the district operations.
+This means that the State allows us to collect up to $240 for every $100,000 of your property’s assessed value.
+Currently, however, we collect just $50.83 for every $100,000 of your property’s assessed value, just 21% of that maximum.
 Our levy rate is low because it has automatically dropped as property assessments in our district have skyrocketed.
 In addition, Idaho statute imposes a 3% annual budget cap on taxing districts which does not keep up with inflationary increases.
 The cost of operating and maintaining fire operations and medical emergency services in our district has increased by 30% over the past three years alone.
 The district’s current annual operating budget cannot sustain the inflated operating costs, and staffing needs to keep our firefighters safe and provide fire protection and emergency medical services to our community.

 How much will this levy override cost me?

-The District currently levies a tax of $49.46 per $100,000.00 of taxable assessed property value, per year.
-The estimated annual cost to the taxpayer of the proposed levy is a tax of $74.08 per $100,000.00 of taxable assessed property value, per year, based on current conditions (total 2024 net taxable value in the District).
-Thus, if the proposed levy is approved, the tax per $100,000.00 of taxable assessed property value is expected to increase by $24.62 per year.
-The proposed increase will be permanent.
+The district currently levies a tax of $50.83 per $100,000 of taxable assessed property value, per year.
+The estimated annual cost to the taxpayer of the proposed special levy is a tax of $75.49 per $100,000 of taxable assessed property value, per year, based on current conditions (total 2024 net taxable value in the district).
+Thus, if the proposed levy is approved, the tax per $100,000 of taxable assessed property value is expected to increase by $24.66 per year.
+The proposed increase will be temporary for two years.

 If the voters approve this, what would the funding provide?